alexisvafiadis/Community-Center-Website-Rework/readme.md

 ## Technologies Used

-This project utilized a variety of technologies and libraries.

 ### 1. **Front-End**
 - **HTML5 & CSS3**: Used for the structure and styling of the web pages, ensuring that the website is user-friendly and responsive across devices.